Farnborough College of Technology

 History: Originally established in 1957 as a training wing of the former Royal Aircraft Establishment, separating in the early seventies.

-Address: Main modern campus within walking distance of town centre, plus a campus at Aldershot (construction crafts) which opened in September 2005.
+Address: Main modern campus within walking distance of Farnborough town centre in Hampshire, plus a campus at Aldershot (construction crafts) which opened in September 2005.

 Ambience: Students of all ages studying a wide variety of subjects at different levels, from foundation courses to degrees, full and part-time.